cedadev/tech-blog/_posts/AI/smolagents-experiments.md

 For instance, imagine a user poses a highly nuanced question requiring a search through an extensive document repository.
 Such a query might be too intricate for hard-coded logic but can be tackled by an agent equipped with tools for searching documents and generating responses using an LLM.

-In this post I'll explore Smolagents with an easy guide of setting it up, debugging it and some examples.
-Along with useful links to smolagents tutorials made by hugging face.
+In this post I'll explore smolagents with an easy guide to setting it up, debugging it and some examples.
+Also, I will provide useful links to smolagents tutorials made by hugging face.

 ### What Won't Be Covered
-I will not be delving into the detailed use of transformers or fully custom LLM models.
+I will not be delving into the detailed use of [transformers](https://huggingface.co/docs/transformers/en/index) (Huggingface's way to download LLMs) or fully custom LLM models.
 However, I will briefly discuss how to use Ollama to download and run a local LLM with an agent.

 While I will highlight some free LLM options, exploring the full specifications of each model is beyond the scope of this guide.
-If you're interested in more advanced techniques, [this guide](https://huggingface.co/docs/smolagents/guided_tour) provides in-depth information.
+If you're interested in more advanced techniques, [this guide](https://huggingface.co/docs/smolagents/guided_tour) at huggingface.co provides in-depth information.